alonpresman/AlonPresman/Writeups/HTB/squashed.md

 X Window System (X11) to authenticate users and processes accessing the X server.
 The exact contents of the file are binary and not meant to be human-readable.
 The file typically stores one or more authentication tokens, each associated with a specific display (X server).."
+The X Window System, commonly referred to as X11 or simply X, is a foundational technology for graphical user interfaces (GUIs) on Unix-like operating systems such as Linux and BSD.
+It provides the framework and protocols necessary for managing graphical displays and user input devices.

 So, this file can help us to escalate our privilliges.